hsiehjackson/NeMo/docs/source/asr/ssl/configs.rst

-The following is an example of a `loss_list` for a combination of contrastive+mlm losses, where the mlm loss used targets from the quantization module of the contrastive loss.
+The following is an example of a `loss_list` for a combination of contrastive+mlm losses, where the mlm loss uses targets from the quantization module of the contrastive loss.

 .. code-block:: yaml